 Epsom Salt Baths – I swear I mention Epsom Salts in almost every post!
 These salts, which are high in magnesium, help you to relax, ease muscle pain, help with migraines, and decrease constipation.
 Epsom salts often include zinc, vitamin D, and potassium that are necessary to create beautiful skin.
 These baths are great especially if you have body acne or blemishes.
 Epsom salts contain sulfur which has properties of being anti-fungal, antiviral and antibacterial.

 Shaving – To me, shaving is the worst part of my beauty routine.
 I must admit that sometimes I go weeks without shaving…ladies are you with me on that!?
 When I do shave, I am very particular about which razors I use.
 I actually prefer men razors, like Schick Hydro Sense Sensitive Razors because they shave so close and smooth.
 The women’s razor I prefer is the Gillette Venus Sensitive Women’s Disposable Razors and Gillette Venus White Tea Comfort Glide Women’s Razors because they are long lasting (takes a long time to rust) and provides a comfortable shave with little to no nicks.
-I recently tried the Flamingo Women’s 5-blade Razor from Target or this one from Amazon Hydro Silk Touch Up.
-This is almost like the best of both worlds as it has 5 blades and is comfortable to shave with.
+I recently tried the Flamingo Women’s 5-blade Razor from Target and this one from Amazon Hydro Silk Touch Up, both were okay, but not my favorites.
 The best after shave care that I have found is definitely slathering my legs post shave with Johnson’s Baby Oil Gel with Aloe Vera & Vitamin E. Also, don’t forget to exfoliate your legs before shaving and a couple days after.
 Exfoliation is great post waxing (wink wink) as well, just wait at least 24 hours post wax so the inflammation will be diminished.
 My favorite body exfoliator right now is Tree Hut Shea Sugar Scrub in Moroccan Rose.